Destinations Greece The Cyclades Mykonos

 MICHELIN Guide hotel

-InsiderOrnos isn't walking distance to anything, so the room and the pool are where the day happens — plan a cab for dinner in town.
-It's adults-only and in the MICHELIN Guide, so the mood is calm, not family-resort.
+InsiderOrnos isn't walking distance to anything, so the room and the pool are where the day happens; plan a cab for dinner in town.
+It's adults-only and in the MICHELIN Guide, so the mood runs calm rather than family-resort.

-On the Platis Gialos beach directly — 21 rooms across low whitewashed buildings, a sea-view pool over the beach, the water taxi to every other south-coast beach (Paradise, Super Paradise, Paraga, Agrari, Elia) leaving from the dock 100m away.
-The right pick for travellers who want one beach base for the full stay rather than cabbing to a different beach club every day.
+On Platis Gialos beach directly: 21 rooms across low whitewashed buildings, a sea-view pool over the sand, and the water taxi to every other south-coast beach (Paradise, Super Paradise, Paraga, Agrari, Elia) leaving from the dock 100m away.
+Book it if you want one beach base for the whole stay rather than cabbing to a different beach club every day.

 What it's known for